Milan's Rafael Leao scores quickest goal in Serie A history with strike after six seconds against Sassuolo | Goal.com

 Milan's Rafael Leao scores quickest goal in Serie A history with strike after six seconds against Sassuolo

-Rafael Leao has scored the quickest Serie A goal in history, finding the net in just six seconds for AC Milan against Sassuolo on Sunday.
+Rafael Leao has scored the quickest Serie A goal in history, finding the net in just six seconds for AC Milan in their win against Sassuolo on Sunday.

 The previous record was set by Piacenza’s Paolo Poggi, which was netted in eight seconds in December 2001.